 Which of these common triggers cause your asthma to flare up?
 Check all that apply to you.

 People with asthma often have allergies.
-If you have allergies, or suspect you have them, talk with your healthcare provider about testing and treatment options.
-Allergy testing can determine exactly which allergens affect you.
+If you have allergies, or think you have them, talk with your healthcare provider about testing and treatment.
+Allergy testing can find out exactly which allergens affect you.
 Types of tests include:

 Skin tests.
-A small amount of each allergen is applied to the skin.
-Sites are then examined for an allergic reaction (redness, swelling, or itching).
+A small amount of each allergen is put on the skin.
+Sites are then looked at for an allergic reaction.
+This could be redness, swelling, or itching.
 In general, the greater the reaction, the stronger the allergy.

-Exposing a person to gradually increasing amounts of an allergen can help the body build up a tolerance.
-This is the purpose of allergy shots, or immunotherapy.
+Exposing a person to gradually larger amounts of an allergen can help the body build up a tolerance.
+This is the purpose of allergy shots (immunotherapy).
 For this therapy, injections are given over a period of years.
-At first, injections containing a very small amount of allergen are given about once a week.
-As treatment continues, the amount of allergen is gradually increased to a maintenance level.
-Eventually, injections are given less often.
-This therapy can take up to a year to start working, but can be very effective for long-term management of certain allergies.
+At first, you get injections with a very small amount of allergen about once a week.
+As treatment goes on, the amount of allergen is gradually increased to a certain level.
+Eventually, you have the injections less often.
+This therapy can take up to a year to start working.
+But it can be very effective to manage certain allergies over time.